-Bachelor of Arts, Honors.
-Degree: I welve Honors courses, including the Humanities Seminar HON 2550, or the Social Science Seminar HON 2560; a five credit HON 6001 & HON 6002, or six-credit HON 6000 & HON 6002 senior thesis, and three upper level courses not used to fulfill core requirements.
+B.A.H.
+Degree: Twelve Honors courses, including:

+• The Humanities Seminar HON 2550, or the Social Science Seminar HON

+A five credit HON 6001 & HON 6002, or six-credit HON 6000 & HON 6002 senior thesis, and Three upper-level courses not used to fulfill core requirements.

-NOTE: Students receiving a Bachelor of Arts, Honors Degree will not receive another Bachelor of Arts Degree at Graduation.
+Students receiving a Bachelor of Arts, Honors Degree, will not receive another Bachelor of Arts Degree at graduation.
 Any additional major will be listed on the student's transcript.